Quantum Kirwan for quantum K-theory

 We show invariance for the gauged potentials under crepant wall-crossing if a certain symmetrised version of the Euler characteristics are used.
 Let \(T\) be a torus acting on a Deligne-Mumford stack \(\XX\), endowed with a perfect obstruction theory.
 Suppose \(x\in \XX^T\) is an isolated fixed point.
 Locally the virtual tangent space

 can be decomposed as

 where \(a_i,b_j\) are the weights of the deformation and obstruction spaces respectively.
 Define

+where a square root can be defined in rational K-theory via the Chern character \cite{ed:rr}.
 The resulting K-theoretic Gromov-Witten invariants obtained by replacing the virtual structure sheaf by this shift quantum K-theory at level $-1/2$ in the language of Ruan-Zhang \cite{rz:level}.
 At an isolated fixed point $x$ we have

 where \(a_i^{1/2}, b^{1/2}_j\) are formal, since they represent weights only after passing to a cover \(\hat{T}\to T\).

 The virtual localization formula may be re-written in terms of the shifted structure sheaves.
 Let $\hat{A} (\cdot) $ be the denominator of the A-hat genus, mapping $R(T)$ to the space of functions defined on some cover